-Postponement rash is most common when you have Motivation is missing.
-When you have to do a task that you don't really want to do at all - for example, an annoying project work.
-The lack of fun in the topic or in doing project work in general leads to dislike.
-And things that you are averse to are usually done rather badly than right.
+Procrastination" is particularly common when you have the Motivation Missing.
+When you have to do a task that you don't really feel like doing at all - for example, an annoying project work.
+The lack of enjoyment of the subject matter or of doing project work in general leads to aversion.
+And things you're averse to, you tend to do poorly rather than well.

-However, there are a few more factors that lead to procrastination - even if you actually enjoy the task.
+However, there are a few other factors that lead to procrastination - even when you actually enjoy the task at hand.
 These include, for example, a lousy Time Management.
 Not everyone is a born planner and you may fail to plan well because you misjudge priorities.
-Problems of concentration can also cause you to postpone certain tasks further and further.
+Concentration problems can also cause you to keep putting off certain tasks.

-Anyone who wants to know about himself and his skills or his Performance and misjudges speed can also be confronted with procrastination.
-This is the case, for example, if you expect to be able to complete the necessary project work in three days - and then find that you need at least a week just for careful source research.
-Fear of failure can also promote procrastination: Fear of failure is a good reason not to start at all.
-It's a vicious cycle that you should definitely break out of.
+If you misjudge yourself and your ability or your performance and speed, you can also be confronted with procrastination.
+This is the case, for example, if you assume that you can complete the required project work in three days - and then realize that you need at least a week just for the careful research of sources.
+Fear of failure can also fuel procrastination: Fearing failure, you'd rather not start at all.
+A nasty cycle that you should definitely break out of.

 Scientists led by Manfred Beutel of the University Medical Center Mainz, have found in a large-scale study (participants: 2,527 people aged 14 to 95 years): The phenomenon is particularly widespread among young people - with significant consequences: People who put off important activities were more likely to live a single existence, were more likely to be affected by unemployment, and had a low income.
 What's more, they also suffered more often from Stress, depression, anxiety, loneliness and exhaustion.